 Be Visible as a Call Center Manager

 Your motivation and enthusiasm matter more than you think!
 Be present as a manager and set a cheerful tone right from the first day of induction.
-This can really help keep the agents going.
+It can help keep the agents going.